jd28/Solstice/README.md

   since you don't have to rely on resref tags.
 * Solstice uses Luajit and its Foreign Function Interface (FFI) library.
-  Therefore all game objects, data, etc are accessible and any C library is easily to imported and used.
+  Therefore all game objects, data, etc are accessible and any C library is easily imported and used.
 Some care does have to be taken since Luajit's FFI does not protect you, if you pass bad data into C your server _will_ segfault.
 * Access to a number of [Lua libraries](https://rocks.moonscript.org/).